MicrosoftDocs/architecture-center/docs/example-scenario/healthcare/analyze-recordings-text-analytics-azure-openai-content.md

 Security provides assurances against deliberate attacks and the abuse of your valuable data and systems.
 For more information, see [Overview of the security pillar](/azure/architecture/framework/security/overview).

 The type of customer call data that this solution uses is highly sensitive.
-To help ensure this sensitive data remains secure, turn on security controls throughout the solution.
+To help ensure this sensitive data remains secure, enable security controls throughout the solution.
 Also use Key Vault as a scalable service that helps end users securely store keys and secrets that they need for the solution.
-Because the solution uses OpenAI to extract insights from unstructured data, take care to ensure that the overall insights that you derive follow the Microsoft principles for responsible AI.
+Because the solution uses OpenAI to extract insights from unstructured data, ensure that the overall insights that you derive follow the Microsoft principles for responsible AI.
 For more information about responsible AI, see [Empowering responsible AI practices](https://www.microsoft.com/ai/responsible-ai).

 ### Cost optimization